Touch FM (Burton, Lichfield and Tamworth): Programming

-The original line-up in 1998 was Sean Goldsmith at breakfast, Mike Vitti on mid-mornings, Hayley Chapman on afternoons and Antony Masters in the evening, with Mike Thomas as news editor.
+The original line-up in 1998 was Sean Goldsmith at breakfast, Mike Vitti on mid-mornings, Hayley Chapman on afternoons and Antony Masters (Big T’s Big Night) in the evening, with Mike Thomas as news editor.
 The strapline was 'One Great Song After Another'.
 Apart from Vitti, the original line-up had left by the end of 2000.
-Sean Goldsmith left for Hallam FM and Mike Thomas left in 2001 for the launch of Saga 105.7 FM in Birmingham, but returned to the station between 2005 and 2007.
+Sean Goldsmith left for Hallam FM, Antony Masters left for FOX FM and Mike Thomas left in 2001 for the launch of Saga 105.7 FM in Birmingham, but returned to the station between 2005 and 2007.
 No overnight presenters were employed, instead non-stop music was played straight from a computer.

 Later, Centre FM's strapline was "We Only Play the Best Music".

 Touch FM

 Under the CN Group, the station was re-launched as Touch FM in 2006 leaving behind almost eight years of heritage in South East Staffordshire.
 Touch FM was launched at 12:00 BST on Saturday 29 April 2006.
 The on-air launch was marked at Coopers Square Shopping Centre in Burton-upon-Trent, and was hosted by breakfast presenter Dave James with an appearance by the Sugababes.
 The re-branding of Centre FM made it the fourth station to join the new Touch Radio Network.
 Kix 96.2 and The Bear were re-branded earlier that year, with a new station for Banbury also launching Touch FM on 25 February 2006.

 In 2009, the station was acquired by the Quidem group, which introduced new idents, a revised logo and changed the strapline to "Classic Hits and the Best Of Today".

 The station broadcast from Aldergate in Tamworth town centre until it moved to a studio complex in Coalville in 2012, following Quidem's acquisition of Oak FM, already based there, from the Lincs FM Group.
 In August 2016, it received permission from OFCOM to move studios to Kenilworth in Warwickshire.

 In September 2019, Quidem announced it had entered a brand licensing agreement with Global, citing financial losses.
 Two months later, following permission from regulator, Ofcom to change the station's format, it was confirmed Touch FM (Burton, Lichfield and Tamworth) would merge its Quidem-owned sister stations and launch as Capital Mid-Counties on 2 December 2019.

 Local output for the Mid-Counties region consists of a three-hour regional Drivetime show on weekdays, alongside localised news bulletins, traffic updates and advertising for south east Staffordshire and south Derbyshire.
 Touch FM ceased broadcasting at 7pm on Friday 29 November 2019.